 Start as Early as Possible

-It doesn’t matter whether you know the foreign language or you take your kid to a language course; you should always repeat with them.
-If you know the language, it will be easy for you to guide them through the learning process and correct their mistakes.
+Be the example for your kids to follow.
+Don't just wait for grade school teachers to do the job.
+Make a solid effort to learn with your kids from an early age.
+It doesn’t matter whether you know the foreign language or you register your child in an language course; you should always repeat with them.
+Of course, if you know the language, it will be easy for you to guide them through the learning process and correct their mistakes.
 If you don’t, you’ll be learning together.
-Be prepared to have your ego hurt; your child will probably be the better learner.
+Keep in mind, kids tend to assign great importance to the activities they share with their parents.
+(Be prepared to have your ego hurt; your child will probably be the better learner.)

-It doesn’t matter whether you’re trying to teach your kid French, Spanish, Hungarian, or Chinese - YouTube is full of cartoons on any language.
+This is one of those rare times that I'll condone watching cartoons.
+It doesn’t matter whether you’re trying to teach your child French, Spanish, Hungarian, or Chinese, YouTube is full of cartoons of all languages.
 Cartoons are great because the characters use simple words and grammar that children can understand.
-Plus, your kid won’t get the impression that you’re forcing them to learn something when they watch a cartoon.
-They will enjoy the experience.
+Plus, your child won’t get the impression that you’re forcing them to learn something when they watch a cartoon; they'll enjoy the experience.

 Turn the Language Learning Process into a Routine

-Don’t wait for your child to show interest in learning a language.
-They might want to learn few words today, but they will forget all about the learning over the weeks to come.
-Children don’t have a great attention span, so you’ll keep reminding them how fun and important the foreign language is.
+Don’t wait for your child to show an interest in learning a language.
+They might want to learn a few words today, but if they aren't exposed to the language regularly, they'll forget all about it within a matter of weeks, if not days.
+Children don’t have a great attention span, so you have to keep reminding them how fun and important the foreign language is.

-Read few pages of a book, watch a short cartoon on the foreign language, or learn few words every single day.
+Read a few pages of a book, watch a short cartoon in the foreign language, or learn a few words every single day.
+Do this at the same time everyday, even if it's just for 30 minutes.
 You need to create a habit out of this experience.
 With new lessons and repetition on a daily basis, your kids won’t forget the information you expose them to.

 Learning foreign languages and understanding other cultures are inseparable.
-The good news is that language learning is fun, so both you and your kid will enjoy it.
+The good news is that language learning is fun for both you and your kids.
+So start ASAP!